 This is a delicious wine styled to be both plush and pretty.
 First is the rich ruby color with glass-staining extraction.
 Then the aromas of red berries and tarragon traced by a whiff of black pepper.
 The fruit keeps up the action on the palate, with plum and raspberry the most predominant flavors.
 A savory note of wet clay and rusted farm equipment keeps the wine from going simple.
 An element of lemon oil and spice moves into the finish.
 The fruit keeps on coming.

 There is just enough varietal character in this wine to be put into rotation at the Wine School.
-It’s high quality and good price point makes it a perfect candidate for our Wine 1o1 classes.
-At the price the PLCB are selling it for right now (under $15) you’ll start seeing it on Philly wine lists, too.
-That price will shoot up in a few months, but even at $20/bottle, the wine is a great choice.
+Its high quality and good price point make it a perfect candidate for our Wine 1o1 classes.

 This wine is farmed fully biodynamically and fermented only with wild yeast in large oak vats.
-The Merlot is aged in mostly new French oak barrels and blended with small amounts of Carmenère, Cabernet Sauvignon and Syrah.
+The Merlot is aged in mostly new French oak barrels blended with small amounts of Carmenère, Cabernet Sauvignon, and Syrah.

 The winery is the passion project of Alexandra Marnier Lapostolle, a member of the family which owns Grand Marnier.
 Since 1994, she has had international wine consultant Michel Rolland under contact.
-Which is why you don’t see any other Michel Rolland wines being made in Chile: she has him under a non compete contract (and why he has worked on so many Argentina winery projects recently).
+This is why you don’t see any other Michel Rolland wines being made in Chile: she has him under a non-compete contract (and why he has worked on so many Argentina winery projects recently).